 What is Actual Cash Value (ACV) in Car Insurance?

 The actual cash value (ACV) of your car is the amount your car insurance provider will pay you after it’s stolen or totaled in an accident.
-It’s a value placed on a vehicle that the insurance company believes someone would reasonably pay if the car had not been damaged in an accident.
+It’s a value placed on a vehicle that the carrier believes someone would reasonably pay if the car had not been damaged in an accident.
 (Please note that this is not the same as the cash value of a life insurance policy.)

 How a Car Insurance Company Decides Actual Cash Value

-When the time comes for an insurance company to place a value on your vehicle, it will use its own process — all insurance companies have their own valuation processes.
-The overall process will vary based on how your insurance company operates, but it should look something like the following:
+When the time comes for an insurer to place a value on your vehicle, it will use its own process — all insurance companies have their own valuation processes.
+The overall process will vary based on how your insurance provider operates, but it should look something like the following:

-- The insurance company will look at various factors (make, model, year, mileage, damage, cosmetic blemishes, options, wear and tear).
+- The carrier will look at various factors (make, model, year, mileage, damage, cosmetic blemishes, options, wear and tear).

 - The insurance adjuster will review comparable vehicles for sale in your area to gauge the car’s value had it not been involved in an accident.